FarahMurtaza/kr2223_Expert_System/README.md

 IF

-   -Type is eating disorder
+&nbsp;&nbsp;&nbsp;Type is eating disorder

-   -Consequence is low weight
+&nbsp;&nbsp;&nbsp;Consequence is low weight

-   -Food amount is food restriction
+&nbsp;&nbsp;&nbsp;Food amount is food restriction

 THEN

- -The mental disorder is diagnosed as Anorexia Nervosa
+&nbsp;&nbsp;&nbsp;The mental disorder is diagnosed as Anorexia Nervosa

  **Type of Result Obtained**